rabbitmq/omq/docs/rabbitmq-jms-queues.md

 `unixEpoch` sprig function returns seconds, so `| mul 1000` is required.
 Alternative expression to delay by 30s would be `{{ now | unixEpoch | add 30 | mul 1000 }}`.

+## Browsing Mode

+RabbitMQ JMS queues support browsing mode - messages are dispatched to the consumer but not removed from the queue.
+Use `--amqp-browse` to enable this mode.